 Namibia’s new electronic fund transfer (EFT) system

 The new national EFT system is called NamPay.
 Following a decision taken by the Bank of Namibia, the Payment Association of Namibia (PAN) in partnership with the banking institutions and suppliers, a new enhanced EFT system is being introduced into the Namibian financial sector.
 This system will comprise of three new payment streams.
-They are enhanced debit orders, enhanced credit payments and near-real-time credit payment transfers that will transform electronic fund transfers in Namibia.
+They are enhanced debit orders (EnDO), enhanced credit payments (EnCR) and near-real-time credit payment (NRTC) that will transform electronic fund transfers in Namibia.

 The Bank of Namibia issued a Payment System Directive (PSD7), in accordance with which an enhanced electronic fund transfer system has been implemented.
 Introducing NamPay aims to ensure that Namibia and its national payment system remains on par with international standards.